 Computers and Photophobia

-The causes for photophobia go beyond the workplace.
+The causes for photophobia extend beyond the workplace.
 Prolonged computer usage is a problem and a contributing factor – to the extent that medical professionals now recommend that computer users take a five-minute break every hour to prevent computer vision syndrome.

 Proper Lighting for Photophobia